• Office:

 • B.A.
 Political Science and English (Creative Writing), San Francisco State University

 Amrah Salomón J. is an Assistant Professor of English at the University of California Santa Barbara.
-She is an activist, educator, and writer of mixed ancestry (O’odham, Mexican, and European).
 Dr. Salomón directs the Regeneración Lab and is a member of the Center for Interdisciplinary Environmental Justice.
-She is a current Advisory Board member of the UCSB Environmental & Climate Justice Hub (EJ/CJ Hub) and the UCSB Walter H. Capps Center for the Study of Ethics, Religion, & Public Life.
+She is a multi-lingual writer and artist whose work has been published and exhibited in the U.S., Mexico, and U.K.

 Amrah Salomón’s research and teaching interests focus on transnational and hemispheric Indigenous Studies, the U.S.-Mexico border and Latin America, Women of Color, Indigenous Feminisms, Queer Theory, Critical Geography, Environmental Humanities, Archives, Memory, Film and Media, Social Movements and Activism.
 She enjoys critical pedagogy and working with creative writing students.